pek/jsno/README.md

 ## Dumps and loads

-Jsno provides shortcut functions _dumps_ and _loads_ with interface that is similar to the standard _json_ module function.s _jsno.dumps_ both jsonifies its argument and turns it into a JSON-encoded string, similar to standard _json.dumps_ function.
+Jsno provides shortcut functions _dumps_ and _loads_ with interface that is similar to the standard _json_ module function. _jsno.dumps_ both jsonifies its argument and turns it into a JSON-encoded string, similar to standard _json.dumps_ function.
 Correspondinly, _jsno.loads_ both decodes and unjsonify JSON data.